 Make your own adorable Valentine’s Day projects with this free hand lettered “Forever Ever” SVG Cut File.
-This post was originally made by me for Craftaholics Anonymous, and it contains affiliate links, which provide me with a small commission at no extra cost to you.
+This post was originally shared at Craftaholics Anonymous, and it contains affiliate links, which provide me with a small commission at no extra cost to you.
 Thanks!

 Look at me, crafting for the seasons and what not.

-But, this guy will be hanging out long past V Day because love is for all seasons, friends.
-Love is for all.
+BUT – this guy will be hanging out long past V Day because love is for all seasons, friends.

 Oh and – hey – since I made this pillow using iron on heat transfer vinyl and my Silhouette Cameo it took less than an hour to make.
 Quick and easy for the win!